 What Is Bronchoscopy?

 Bronchoscopy is a technique used to look at your air passages with a small camera that is located at the end of a flexible tube.
 This connects to a video screen for the doctors to view and take photos of your air passages.
 The tube also has a small channel to collect tissue samples from your lung that can be used in disease diagnosis.
+This procedure can also be done with the assistance of a robot.
 It is typically done on an outpatient basis, meaning that you can go home the same day of the procedure.
 Bronchoscopy is done under "conscious" sedation.
 You continue to breathe on your own but do not feel the discomfort of having the tube in your mouth or nose.